 Your financial records vary depending on how you receive financial support.
 If you trust your parents for money, you may need information about annual wages and income.
 If it is maintained, information about your income and your credit score can be used to assess your financial situation.

 You may also need a copy of your passport or other photo ID to apply for some scholarships.

 #2.
 Create a curriculum that highlights your extracurricular activities and skills.

 Your resume should highlight any experience you have in your field, as well as school activities, volunteer work, or special skills you have.
 Write a formal resume on a computer, highlighting the things that make it more interesting and worthy of the scholarship.

 Be specific in listing the work and activities in which you participated.
-Mention dates, organizations, the position he held and what tasks he completed while he was there.
+Mention dates, organizations, the position he held, and what tasks he completed while he was there.

 Don’t worry if you don’t have many extracurricular activities to list.
-Most scholarship committees will more interested in those students who have some type of skill rather they have an interest in a few organizations.
+Most scholarship committees will more interested in those students who have some type of skill rather they having an interest in a few organizations.